timabell/0x5.uk/_posts/2023-06-01-text-based-tools-the-ultimate-format-for-everything.md

 ### Graphs & flowcharts

+There are many formats for rendering diagrams from plain text description

+#### GraphViz / dot

 The GraphViz dot format is amazing, it takes a bit of getting used to, but once you've got it then you can rearrange your flow chart with vim in a few keypresses and have the whole thing rearranged in milliseconds.
 Amazing.

 There's even some neat web based real-time renderers: